 The Giver by Lois Lowry

 Jonas lives in a Utopian world.
 Everyone’s role is clear, and everyone fulfills those roles blissfully.
 Life is a set path that’s followed precisely.
 When he turns 12, however, Jonas begins to learn the reason his world is actually very fragile.
 The Giver is a dystopian story about what you’re willing to give up—and what you’re not—in order to live a life that’s free of emotions, pain, and suffering.

 The Golden Compass: His Dark Materials by Philip Pullman

 Lyra, a bold and brave young woman, takes off into uncharted territories to rescue her friend from armored bears and witch clans.
 She also has to help her uncle build a bridge to a parallel world.
 What she doesn’t realize, however, is that she will face choices that challenge her and require grit she doesn’t know she has.
 The first in the His Dark Materials series, The Golden Compass: His Dark Materials is captivating from word one.

 The Great Gatsby by F. Scott Fitzgerald

 The Roaring ’20s still captivate the imagination of many, so dive into The Great Gatsby for a great story and a historical trip that leaves you reeling.
 Rich characters and detailed imagery ensconce you in the era and whisk you away into a beautiful story of the Jazz Era’s glitzy parties and lusty affections.
-Check out these 12 books you need to read before their movies come out.

 The Handmaid’s Tale by Margaret Atwood